 Organic Cotton vs Hemp

-Conventional Cotton (aka chemical cotton) is the most destructive crop to cultivate.
-Herbicides, pesticides, and insecticides seep into the ground and poison millions of farmers and workers each year.
+Conventional cotton (aka chemical cotton) is one of the most destructive crops to cultivate.
+Pesticides seep into the ground and poison farmers and other workers each year.
 Our organic cotton does not use any harmful chemicals and is a much safer alternative for the planet, our farmers, and you.
-However, only the Global Organic Textile Standard (GOTS) ensures zero harmful chemicals every touch the organic cotton after production (Gin, Spin, Weaving, Dyeing, supply chain to the consumers home).
-Hemp needs zero pesticides or chemicals to grow and uses about half the water needed to grow conventional cotton.
+However, only the Global Organic Textile Standard (GOTS) which ensures that no harmful chemicals every touch the organic cotton during the manufacturing process.
+Hemp needs no pesticides or fertilizers to grow and uses about half the water needed to grow conventional cotton.
 Both hemp and organic cotton are biodegradable.
-Winner = Hemp, Organic Cotton close second
+Winner = Hemp, organic cotton is a close second

 Bamboo vs Hemp

-First, bamboo fabric doesn’t exist!
-If you test any of your “sustainable bamboo” clothing in a lab, the lab test will not say it is bamboo but rather say it is rayon.
-So, in reality, all bamboo fabrics are rayon and not bamboo.
-This is why you will see many bamboo clothing brands sugar coat it by saying, “Rayon from Bamboo.”
+First, bamboo fiber doesn’t exist!
+If you test any of your “bamboo” clothing in a lab, the lab test will not say it is bamboo but rather say it is rayon.
+This is why the Federal Trade Commission (FTC) requires companies to state.
+“Rayon from bamboo.”, which is in fact what the FTC requires.
 In fact, bamboo is the fastest growing plant in the world.
-Bamboo does not require any pesticides or chemicals to grow and uses much less water than cotton and is totally biodegradable.
-This means, the farming process of bamboo is super sustainable which is why bamboo clothing still remains part of the sustainable fashion niche.
+It does not require any pesticides or chemicals to grow and uses much less water than cotton and is totally biodegradable.
+This means, the farming process of bamboo is highly sustainable which is why bamboo clothing still remains part of the sustainable fashion niche.
 The comfort and softness of bamboo fabric are also unmatched.
 However, the sustainability of bamboo stops at cultivation.
 After bamboo is cut down it needs to be processed into a yarn to be knitted into a fabric.
-In order to do so it must go through a process which is called viscose.
+In order to do so it must go through a toxic chemical process which is called viscose.
 This is where it all goes downhill and super-fast for bamboo.
 The viscose process is extremely chemically infused and the end result as we mentioned isn’t a bamboo fabric but rather rayon.
 This viscose process strips bamboo of all of its sustainability.
 Winner = Hemp.

 Recycled Synthetics vs Hemp

-Synthetic materials such as polyester or nylon are very common throughout the world, however they are man- made fibers deriving from oil.
+Synthetic materials such as polyester or nylon are very common throughout the world, however they are man-made fibers deriving from oil.
 This would probably make synthetic materials the least sustainable material.
-In reality, synthetics are plastic.
 Once created, they are here to stay forever.
 To lessen the damage synthetics do it is a very good idea to reuse them and create clothing from recycled polyester or recycled nylon, etc. This of course, lessens the damage synthetics due to our environment but it doesn’t take away from the fact that they are still made from oil and will never biodegrade.
 Winner = Hemp